Olegoria3538/AI-competition/README.md

 Rules and conditions:
 - Deathmatch mode
-- The winner of the game session is a person who is the last one alive
+- If the player is left alone, 1 point is given for this
+- If there are several survivors, then 0.5 points are given to each of the survivors
-- The winner of the competition is a person who wins the game session three times
+- The winner of the competition is the one who scored 3 points
 - Maps are selected in numerical order; if cards need to be repeated, the game continues from the first map
 - If the map is provided for more players than the number of participants, the remaining places are filled with bots with random behavior